 Spring 2019 Public Observing Nights

-Due to some enthusiastic student volunteers, we are able to offer Public Nights at the Macalester Observatory this summer!
-Public nights will be held on Monday evenings through December 10th, from 8:00 p.m. – 11:00pm, during which our 16-inch telescope will be open for viewing and education (weather permitting).
+The Macalester College Observatory will host regular Public Nights this spring semester on Monday evenings, from 28 January to 6 May from 8:00 pm – 11:00 pm, during which our 16-inch telescope will be open for viewing and education.
 Public Nights is an ongoing student-run event which allows the greater Macalester College community to take advantage of the college’s science-grade observatory.

 For weather updates, cancellations or other amendments to this schedule, please refer to the Macalester Public Observing Nights Facebook group page at https://www.facebook.com/MacObserving/.